Take a glimpse at the cover of most magazines and you’ll see several headlines promoting tips and tricks that will help you eat less and weigh less.

 6) Consume information from resources that empower you, not those that make you feel inferior or flawed.

-I do my best to share information on this website that encourages you to be the best YOU possible, and also on the Lift Like a Girl Podcast.
+I do my best to share information on this website that encourages you to be the best YOU possible.

 Do yourself a favor and avoid resources that make you feel inferior or proclaim, “THIS is what a real woman is” or other derogatory statements and choose instead to look at resources that give you the desire, and tools, to be the best you possible.